LeniGC/genericides.org/README.md

 ## How
 Our brand and trademark knowledge are collected by a diverse network: volunteers from countries in different continents, as well as experts and professionals in the field.
+Do you want to cooperate with your time or your project?
+Let me know using the [contact forum](https://www.genericides.org/contact).

 ## Share